Wiggins Memorial Library Handbook for University Faculty 2024-2025

 5. The library will NOT provide private reserves checkout information to faculty.
 Faculty may request general circulation statistics from the library.

-For more information about Reserves, email reserve@campbell.edu or contact the library Circulation Manager, Cindy Adams, at ext.
+For more information about Reserves, email reserve@campbell.edu or contact the library Circulation Manager Cindy Adams at ext.
 5563.

 Electronic Reserves

 Items may also be placed on electronic reserve.
-A print copy of materials selected for e-Reserves will also be available at the Library Services Desk.
+A print copy of materials selected for eReserves will also be available at the Library Services Desk.

 The policy governing electronic reserves is based on the provisions of fair use as outlined in the United States Copyright Act of 1976.
 Section 107 of the Act permits the making of multiple copies for classroom use by considering the purpose and character of the use, the nature of the copyrighted work, the amount and substantiality of the portion used in relation to the work as a whole, and the effect of such use upon the potential market for or value of the copyrighted work.
 Electronic reserves are merely an extension of fair use practices under which faculty members have traditionally made materials available to students.